 You agree that in the event that your employment is terminated without cause, you shall receive one week notice of pay in lieu of such notice and statutory severance pay as may be required under the Employment Standards Act 2000 as amended.
 All reimbursement for business expenses shall cease as of the date of termination of your employment, however, you shall be reimbursed for legitimate business expenses that have been incurred and submitted to the Company but not as yet paid you to that date.
 The terms of this section shall continue to apply notwithstanding any changes hereafter to the terms of your employment, including, but not limited to, your job title, duties and responsibilities, reporting structure, responsibilities, compensation, or benefits.

 The employment contract also had a Termination for Cause provision.
-The employer conceded that the Termination for Cause provision breached the Employment Standards Act, 2000, S.O.
-2000, Chapter 41 and was likely void and unenforceable; however, Waksdale was terminated without cause.
+The employer conceded that the Termination for Cause provision breached the Employment Standards Act, 2000 and was likely void and unenforceable; however, Waksdale was terminated without cause.